 What type of architecture is most suitable for multi-agent systems?

-The specific requirements of the application, including the complexity of tasks, the need for coordination, and the desired level of flexibility, heavily influence the choice of architecture for a multi-agent system.Â
+The specific requirements of the application, including the complexity of tasks, the need for coordination, and the desired level of flexibility, heavily influence the choice of architecture for a multi-agent system.

 Each architecture presents unique advantages that can be utilized to optimize performance and effectively achieve the system's goals.
 For example, Crewai is best suited for researchers, whereas langgraph is best for production

-How do multiagent systems work?
+How do multi agent systems work?

-Fundamentally, multi-agent systems function as digital teams, with each agent observing, reasoning, making decisions, and acting within its own area while maintaining coordination with the overall objective.Â
+Fundamentally, multi agent systems work as digital teams, with each agent observing, reasoning, making decisions, and acting within its own scope while maintaining multi agent interactions with the overall objective.
+These systems are powered by groups of AI agents and independent agents, each contributing unique skills to the collective process.

 The basic operational cycle is as follows: